Most popular pages

 The current integer value will probably be -1, which automates the maximum size of the RAM cache dependent on the available amount of RAM.
 So far so good, but this automation usually creates a cache that's far too small....

-So set it to 524288 (KB, which equals a maximum of 512 MB).
+So set it to 524288 (KB, which equals a maximum of 512 MB) and click the Save button.
 That's usually enough for all amounts of RAM.
 But if you have RAM to spare, I recommend 1048576, which equals a maximum of 1 GB.

-f.
+e.
 Close Firefox and launch it again.
-Then check it like this:
+You're done!
+Check it like this:

 Type in the URL bar: